Three in a Rogue: Classic

 Created for the GMTK Game Jam.
 The theme was "Out of Control".
 Three in a Rogue has the player control a roguelite game via Match-3 mechanics.

 - Swapping tiles uses up one action.
 Swaps can made with two tiles adjacent to each other.

-- Potions use one action, they clear all blocks of that colour.
+- Potions use one action, they clear all blocks of that color.

 Click download now to get access to the following files:

 Three in a Rogue (Cross Platform, requires Love2d) 6 MB

 - New: EXP, Campaign, Boss fightAug 08, 2020

 Log in with itch.io to leave a comment.